vindar/tgx/docs/intro_basic.md

 Several images can reference the same memory buffer (or a part of it).
 Creating images/sub-images that share the same pixels buffer is useful to restrict drawing operations to a given rectangular region

-The position of a pixel in a image is,
+The position of a pixel in an image is

 ```Pixel(i, j) = buffer[i + stride*j]```